Paquies/Mark-the-React/README.md

 ## Conclusion

-CSS Toolbox aims to provide a comprehensive guide for developers looking to integrate React and MDX in their projects.
+Mark the React aims to provide a comprehensive guide for developers looking to integrate React and MDX in their projects.
 By following this guide, you will be able to create interactive and dynamic documentation for your React components.

 For more information, please refer to the individual MDX files and components included in this project.